ccnmtl/compiled/content/articles/choosing-wagtail.md

 ## The need for a CMS

-For the projects that fall under “static website” or “hybrid solution”, faculty clients work closely with us as content providers, and would be editing and managing the content independently.
+For the projects that fall under “static website” or “hybrid solution”, faculty clients work closely with us, as primary content providers, and would be editing and managing the content independently.
 Many are non-developers, and have a range of experience with many content management systems.
 Popular CMS like Drupal and WordPress have WYSIWYG text editing tool, a lightweight word processing tool,